Last Updated: 4/17/16

 I added two jungle valisneria to the waterlily pot, a loose hornwort, and a loose anacharis to the pond on 5/24/09.

 On 3/29/10, I again cleaned out the 50 gallon tub pond.
 I had planned for an hour to clean out the 50 gallon tub pond but it took two hours!
 First, I tried to find the wood frog eggs but could not.
-Then, I put my torn up net over the pond vacuum's intake and tried to drain most of the water that way, hoping that with the net, I would not suck up the animals.
+Then, I put my torn-up net over the pond vacuum's intake and tried to drain most of the water that way, hoping that with the net, I would not suck up the animals.
 Animals in this pond included a few hundred Melantho snails, a few ramshorn snails, one aquatic beetle adult which I failed to rescue, and one green frog who spooked me (he went in the 153 gallon).
 I also had to rescue the plants which included the potted plants (one iris, one waterlily, and errant water celery) and loose hornwort (a good amount) and a few anacharis sprigs.
 I would estimate that I got over 100 Melantho snails and hopefully saved more than half of them.
 I would hope the same for the hornwort.
 It was so meticulous and time consuming to hand pick through the enormous wads of slop to try to save the animals.
 I eventually could not take it anymore.
 If a 50 gallon takes two hours to sort through, my 1800 gallon would take 72 hours straight to clean which is why I have never done it!
 In the bottom of the pond, I found the wood frog eggs.
 They had not hatched yet but they were all separate.
 So, I netted and scooped what I could.
-That meant putting the involved slop back in the pond but I try to think of it as starter food for them and not a failure in my pond-cleaning abilities.
+That meant putting the involved slop back in the pond but I tried to think of it as starter food for them and not a failure in my pond-cleaning abilities.
 I potted back up three two gallon pots.
-One has the iris (purple I think, maybe blue) which I hacked up and saved only about a quarter of it.
-I hate to discard it but my ponds can only hold so many iris.
+One had the iris (purple I think, maybe blue) which I hacked up and saved only about a quarter of it.
+I hated to discard it but my ponds can only hold so many iris.
 It usually will not flower since I repot it in the spring.
 I repot the iris in my main pond in the fall which is the way to do it correctly.
 Another two gallon pot got some water celery, a dozen little sprigs.
 The final pot got the waterlily which was amazingly still alive but very tiny.
 Last time, I potted in aquatic plant media (that clay cat litter type stuff).
 This time, I used clay soil topped with pea gravel.
 I sure hope the raccoon stays away!

 I put the little pump and fountain in the pond on 3/31/10.